 - Free Your most important action is to help make government at every level work towards addressing the climate crisis, not exacerbating it, by voting for elected officials who will prioritize smart climate policy.
 For extra credit, join a climate action or political group and help support pro-climate candidates, and nonprofits fighting every day for saner climate policy.

 Many of us own and use appliances and vehicles that directly emit carbon dioxide by burning natural gas, gasoline, and propane.
 These must all be replaced, and as soon as possible.
 Natural gas used to be considered “clean” when electricity was mostly generated from coal, but we now have a clear pathway to 100% clean electricity.
-To prevent dangerous levels of climate change we need to get to zero carbon dioxide emissions, which means you need to replace all burning with electricity now.
+To prevent dangerous levels of climate change we need to get to zero carbon dioxide emissions, which means that all fossil-fuel-burning appliances will end up needing to be replaced.
+If you’re in the position to do so now, you can help to accelerate market adoption of these cleaner and better appliances and vehicles.
+Policy (see first action above) should help accelerate and fund this transition as well for every family.

 - 5.5%, 980 kg Investment Stop consuming natural gas or propane by electrifying your house: installing electric heat pump water and space heaters, laundry dryers, and an induction stove (or get your landlord to).
-Your next appliances need to be all-electric.
+If you can, plan ahead to make your next appliances all-electric.
 Space and water heaters are not usually buzzy topics, but an extremely important part of the climate mitigation transformation. 📚 💪

 Electrifying our vehicles and homes will increase overall electricity consumption, but fortunately we have a path towards 100% clean electricity through renewables and nuclear power.
 Help accelerate that transition however you can.